Southern Airways: Difficulties and merger

 By the late 1970s, Southern Airways began to experience difficulties.
-Two fatal accidents (See Southern Airways Flight 932, November 14, 1970, and Southern Airways Flight 242, April 4, 1977) blighted the airline's otherwise excellent safety record.
+Two fatal accidents (Southern Airways Flight 932, November 14, 1970, and Southern Airways Flight 242, April 4, 1977) had put negative impact on the airline's once excellent safety record.
 Improved highways including the interstate freeway system coupled with an increased willingness of passengers to drive to airports farther away for more convenient flights or lower air fares made many of Southern's routes obsolete.
 With dramatic increases in the price of jet fuel in the 1970s, many of Southern's routes were no longer cost effective.

 On July 1, 1979, Southern merged with North Central Airlines to form Republic Airlines and the "Route of the Aristocrats" came to an end.
 Republic acquired Hughes Airwest before being acquired in 1986 by Northwest Airlines, which continued to operate many flights from the former Southern hub in Memphis.
 Northwest merged into Delta Air Lines in 2008.

 Destinations

-These cities served are taken from timetables from 1950 to 1979.
+These cities served are taken based on the airline's timetables.
 Cities served with DC-9s are in bold.